getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

     - image/*
 ```

-For pages, you cannot use the `file` type, but you use the special field for pages called `pagemediaselect`.
+For pages, you can also use the `pagemediaselect` field.
 It allows users to choose a media from one of the page media already uploaded through FTP or using the page media manager.
 Example usage:

 ```